Boundaries are hard. Especially at work. Especially in this current moment. Especially for folks in HR.

 A healthy workplace boundary might be clocking out at 5pm, so you have time to decompress from the day or take care of your family.
 Or having a meeting-free day every week so you can have dedicated focus time.

-Why are boundaries at work so important?
+Why is setting boundaries at work so important?

 Simply put: you have to put your own oxygen mask on first.